voltrevo/ValueScript/README.md

 - Closures
 - Loops
 - Recursion
+- Local imports¹
+- Tree shaking¹

 ValueScript doesn't yet bind to the outside world (including TypeScript interop), except that excess command line arguments are passed to the main function as strings.

+¹ Not in the playground yet.

 ## Contributing